ANTLeRinator is a Python utility package to help keeping components of ANTLR v4 in sync.

 Building lexers/parsers at build-time with ANTLRv4

 ANTLeRinator also extends Setuptools to allow building lexers/parsers at build-time from .g4 grammars.
-It adds two new Setuptools commands, build_antlr and clean_antlr, to perform the building and the cleanup of lexers/parsers, and also ensures that these new commands are invoked by the standard build (install), develop, clean, and sdist commands as appropriate.
+It adds two new Setuptools commands, build_antlr and clean_antlr, to perform the building and the cleanup of lexers/parsers, and also ensures that these new commands are invoked by the standard build (install), develop, and clean commands as well as by the Setuptools-internal editable_wheel command as appropriate.
 The building of lexers/parsers is performed using the ANTLRv4 tool and is controlled by the [build_antlr] section in setup.cfg:

 The commands option of build_antlr lists the invocations of the ANTLRv4 tool.
 The first element of each invocation is a so-called provider specification that defines where to get the ANTLRv4 tool jar from.
 Currently, two providers are supported: antlerinator:N.M uses ANTLeRinator to download the requested version of the tool jar (if necessary), while file:/path/to/antlr.jar uses the explicitly given tool jar.
 The rest of the elements of each invocation are passed to the tool jar as command line arguments.